Profile Applicability:

 Description:

-The audit system should log all instances where users perform actions as another user, such as using sudo
+The audit system should log all instances where users perform actions as another user, such as using sudo or su commands.
+Capturing these events provides accountability and helps detect unauthorized privilege escalations or misuse of elevated access.

 Rationale: